Short Fiction About the Afterlife: Path of the Soul

 Tufts of weeds and brown grass sprouted from foul muck on either side of the trail.
 The silence was deafening since we had no voices of our own and our shuffling feet made no sound on the dirt.

-We felt no need to rest and we never tired.
+We felt no need to rest nor did we ever tire.
 We halted our progress from time to time only out of habit.
 We required neither food nor water and this was fortunate for us since there was nothing to eat and the puddles and pools were of an evil hue.

 On the tenth day, we heard a voice.
 Though its volume was almost a whisper, it startled us in the perpetual quiet.
 It told us to follow the path, only it said, "My path is the only Way.
 Do not be afraid."